-Will I need hormone replacement therapy (HRT)?
+Will I need hormone replacement therapy (HRT)

 You may need HRT if you have both your ovaries removed and have not already been through the menopause.
 HRT is available in many forms - as an implant, patches (similar to a nicotine replacement patch), tablets, gels, sprays and vaginal creams.
 There are also alternative ways of managing the potential symptoms.

 Please discuss the options available to you either with the gynaecological oncology team, before you are discharged from hospital, or with your GP.
+You can also contact your Macmillan gynaecology oncology clinical nurse specialist or your consultant for further information or advice.

-Is there anything I should do to prepare for my operation?
+Is there anything I should do to prepare for the operation?

+Yes.
 Make sure that all of your questions have been answered to your satisfaction and that you fully understand what is going to happen to you.
 You are more than welcome to visit the ward and meet the staff before you are admitted to hospital.
-Just ask your clinical nurse specialist to arrange this for you.
+Just ask your Macmillan gynaecology oncology clinical nurse specialist to arrange this for you.